 One of the most striking facts about life at Çatal Höyük is that residents simply buried their dead within the floors of their own homes.
 Presumably, they felt compelled to remain close to their ancestors at all times.

-Skeletons were often buried in a crouched position, often tied up.
+Skeletons were typically buried in a crouched position, often tied up.
 Younger people and babies who died prematurely were often buried with various artifacts and jewelry.
-The graves of adults, meanwhile, contained just a few basic items.
+The graves of adults, in contrast, contained just a few basic items.

 Another interesting feature is the small, narrow spaces between adjacent buildings.
 Residents used these as rubbish dumps!
 While waste in those days was entirely organic, it couldn’t have smelled very pleasant.